luyaojie/awesome-nlp-resource/README.md

 - Event-Representation/Event Schema Induction/Script Learning
   - [Event Tensor](https://github.com/StonyBrookNLP/event-tensors/tree/master/data) A evaluation dataset about Schema Generation/Sentence Similarity/Narrative Cloze, which is proposed by <cite>Weber et al., (2018)[1]</cite>.

+- Event/Time Extraction/Time Line Generation
+  - [TimeBank](https://catalog.ldc.upenn.edu/LDC2006T08) TimeBank 1.2 contains 183 news articles that have been annotated with temporal information, adding events, times and temporal links(TLINKs) between events and times.
+  - [TimeBank-EventTime Corpus](https://www.ukp.tu-darmstadt.de/data/timeline-generation/temporal-anchoring-of-events/) This dataset is a subset of the TimeBank Corpus with a new annotation scheme to anchor events in time.
+[Detailed description](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2016/2016_Reimers_Temporal_Anchoring_of_Events.pdf).
+  - [SemEval-2015 Task 4](http://alt.qcri.org/semeval2015/task4/) TimeLine: Cross-Document Event Ordering.
+Given a set of documents and a target entity, the task is to build an event TimeLine related  to that entity, i.e. to detect, anchor in time and order the events involving the target entity.

 - Event Coreference
   - [ECB+](http://www.newsreader-project.eu/results/data/the-ecb-corpus) The ECB+ corpus is an extension to the EventCorefBank.